goostengine/goost-docs/development/adding_new_features.rst

 ~~~~~~~~~~

 While implementing new classes, you want to make sure that they work as
 expected!

-Goost currently uses `GUT <https://github.com/bitwes/Gut>`_ unit testing
-framework to write and run tests using GDScript.

 Running existing unit tests is similar to generating documentation:

 .. code-block:: shell

     cd goost
     python run.py tests

 Unit tests reside under ``tests/project`` directory.
-The project is a master
+The ``project`` folder is a
-Godot test project which contains ``goost`` directory with tests.
-Tests are
+master Godot test project which contains ``goost`` directory with tests.
+Tests
-organized in such a way to closely resemble Goost source tree.
+are organized in such a way to closely resemble Goost's source tree.

 Since we've introduced ``ai`` component as described in previous sections, we
 create ``res://goost/scene/ai`` folder and create
-``test_finite_state_machine.gd`` unit test file there:
+``test_finite_state_machine.gd`` unit test file there.
+Goost currently uses
+`GUT <https://github.com/bitwes/Gut>`_ unit testing framework to write and run
+tests using GDScript:

 .. code-block:: gdscript